 What is a steel Pokémon?

-As with most other types, you can usually tell if a creature is at least part steel through its appearance, as it may be robotic, have a metal coat, or be a silver/ grey color.
+You can usually tell if a creature is at least part steel through its appearance, as it may be robotic, have a metal coat, or be a silver/ grey color.
 If you take Scyther and Scizor, for example, you can clearly see that Scizor is a steel-type, whereas Scyther isn’t, and the gen 2 Pokémon’s metallic appearance gives this away.

 Well, there you have it.
 You now know what the steel Pokémon weakness is.
 Should you be in need of an antidote, check out our normal Pokémon weakness.
 We also have dark Pokémon weakness and ghost Pokémon weakness articles to help you against those that lurk in the shadows.
 We even boast electric Pokémon weakness and water Pokémon weakness guides if you want to cause a spark.